This post has the following content warnings:

 The Acolyte did get scorched by similar flame back in the tower in Praag, and any knowledge-seeker worth the name always takes the second hit better than the first.

 He splashes down, hard, but Power protects him from the force of the impact and Flames from the cold and wet of the sea.
-An old part of, from before he became a knowledge-seeker, wants to panic, to get back into the boat as soon as physically possible, but that would waste precious time.
+An old part of him, from before he became a knowledge-seeker, wants to panic, to get back into the boat as soon as physically possible, but that would waste precious time.
 Instead, he pushes against the water, breaching like a dolphin to give himself a clear view of the wolf-ships decks.

 At the apex of his leap, he'll search for spellcaster who slung the fire and he'll cut the tendons in their hands and feet to hopefully disable him, before twisting in the air to the other wolf-ship.
 There's not many things he can to stop the charge of their vessel, so he escalates to an option he previously rejected, and severs their oars.